First-Year & Upper-Level Scholarships

 Legal Education Opportunity Grant (LEOG): Toledo Law offers LEOG awards to high-achieving candidates from groups traditionally underrepresented in the legal profession.
 These awards offer up to full tuition and fees, and may include a book stipend.

-Michigan Resident Scholarship Guarantee: Toledo Law will provide a scholarship to cover the out-of-state surcharge to Michigan residents.
+Michigan Resident Scholarship Guarantee: For members of the fall 2015 entering class, Toledo Law will provide a scholarship to cover the out-of-state surcharge to Michigan residents.
 This scholarship is automatically renewed each semester of law school.
 See the Michigan Resident Scholarship Guarantee page for more information.

 Monroe County, Michigan Reciprocity: Residents of Monroe County, Michigan are treated as Ohio residents for tuition purposes.

 Through the generosity of alumni and benefactors, there are many upper-level scholarships for which current students may apply during spring semester each year.

 Top Ten Scholarship: Students who entered Toledo Law without a Dean’s or LEOG scholarship, and who complete the first-year curriculum and are ranked in the Top 10 of their class, will receive a scholarship that covers in-state tuition for their second year of law school.